Skip to content

 Tricep Isolation Exercises vs Only Doing Compound Pressing Exercises?

-Note: Even powerlifters do arm exercises because it helps with their strength.
-Bench press and other compound lifts don’t often move your triceps (and biceps) through their full range of motion, which is important for strength and hypertrophy.
-So, if you really want to build big and strong triceps, you need to do some isolation exercises.
-Not only will your arms look great in the long run, but tricep isolation exercises will make you stronger in your pushing compound lifts too!
+Note: Even powerlifters do arm exercises because it helps with strength.
+Bench press and other compound lifts don’t always take the triceps (and biceps) through a full range of motion, which matters for strength and hypertrophy.
+If you really want big, strong triceps, you need isolation work.
+Not only will your arms look better in the long run, tricep isolation exercises can also carry over to your compound pressing strength.

-If you only do compound exercises or you do the same few tricep exercises, you will likely find that certain areas (heads) are deficient.
-The easy fix is to do various exercises that change your arm position and grip, such as overhead extensions, pressdowns, dips, and so on.
-You need variety to target the different heads of the triceps.
+If you only do compound presses or you repeat the same few tricep exercises forever, you’ll often notice certain areas lag.
+The simple fix is variety: change arm position and grip with moves like overhead extensions, pressdowns, dips, and more.

 Can you isolate the different heads of the triceps?

-You can’t isolate a specific head of the tricep as any time the elbow is extended, all three heads will be activated.
-HOWEVER, you can hone in on either the lateral, medial or long head by altering the position of your arms and/or grip position.
+You can’t isolate a single head completely because anytime the elbow extends, all three heads help.
+HOWEVER, you can place more emphasis on the lateral, medial, or long head by changing your arm position and/or grip.

 If it sounds complicated, don’t worry, it’s not…